simonmichael/hledger_site/src/balancing-the-accounting-equation.md

 The Account Equation states that Assets and Liabilities always match Equity.
 Eg: `A - L = E`.

-With hledger, this suggests that a balance report showing all Asset, Liability and Equity account balances should show a zero grand total.
-You can check this with a `balance` report like:
+This suggests that a balance report showing all Asset, Liability and Equity account balances should show a zero grand total.
+With hledger you can check this with a `balance` report like:

 ```cli
 $ hledger balance ^assets ^liabilities ^equity
 ```

-or more easily with the `balancesheetequity` report, which is designed for this:
+or more easily with the `balancesheetequity` command, which is designed for this:

 ```cli
 $ hledger bse